Florida Residency: Guide for Digital Nomads

 • Geographical advantages

-If your travels frequently take you to the East Coast or Europe, Florida’s geographical location will be a big plus.
+If your travels frequently take you to the East Coast, Europe, the Caribbean or Central or South America, Florida’s geographical location will be a big plus.
 Its international airports are gateways to many destinations, offering some of the widest arrays of flight options around.

 The decision to drop anchor in Florida offers more than just financial advantages; it's a holistic approach to embracing the nomadic lifestyle.
-It aligns not just with the wallets of digital nomads but also well with their lifestyle and healthcare requirements, creating a compelling case for your domicile.
+It aligns with not just the wallets of digital nomads but also aligns well with their lifestyle and healthcare requirements, making Florida a compelling case for your domicile.

 Florida Residency information